Built-in Filters

 lower

-Convert letters to lowercase
+Converts letters to lowercase.

 upper

-Convert letters to uppercase
+Converts letters to uppercase.

 wordcount